jp-duminy/octavian/docs/guide/index.md

 This section contains more detailed information on configuring the pipeline, working with catalogues, and information for `caesar` users.

-[Catalogues](catalogues.md): how to load catalogues and work with their data
+[Catalogues](catalogues.md): how to load catalogues and work with their datasets.

-[Configuration](configuration.md): how to configure Octavius with YAML file for desired results
+[Configuration](configuration.md): how to configure Octavius with YAML files to achieve desired results.

-[Caesar Users Guide](caesar_users_guide.md): a note for users of `caesar` looking to try its successor
+[Caesar Users Guide](caesar_users_guide.md): a page for users of `caesar` looking to try its hopeful successor.

 ```{toctree}
 :hidden: